 The birth of a new baby animal at the zoo is a cause for celebration.
 Guests will love the chance to be apart of the special event and help choose a name for them.
-You can hold a contest online and/or in person to allow one lucky person to name an animal.
+You can hold a contest online and/or in-person to allow one lucky person to name an animal.
 They can submit ideas through email, comments, direct messages, or physical entry forms.

 If you hold the contest at the zoo itself, you can advertise it through digital, print, and television advertising.
 It will encourage people to visit the park so they can participate in the contest.
-Be sure to offer a fun prize, like their name on a plaque with the exhibit, or pictures with the baby animal (when it’s old enough).
+Be sure to offer a fun prize, like their name on a plaque with the exhibitor pictures with the baby animal (when it’s old enough).

-If you hold the contest online you can open it up to more people, as you don’t have to just aim it at the people in your local area who visit the zoo.
-As part of the winner’s prize package you can include free entrance to the zoo and a naming ceremony when they come to visit.
+If you hold the contest online, you can open it up to more people, as you don’t have to just aim it at the people in your local area who visit the zoo.
+As part of the winner’s prize package, you can include free entrance to the zoo and a naming ceremony when they come to visit.
 This will encourage them to travel to your location and perhaps bring other (paying) guests with them.

 Animal Birthday Parties

-If you have specific animals your zoo is known for, you should also celebrate their birthdays.
+If you have specific animals your zoo is known for; you should also celebrate their birthdays.
 Guests love to get involved in showing their appreciation for their favorite animals.
 Sell specialty items like t-shirts and souvenirs based around the birthday animal.
-And offer discount coupons for the next visit if people attend on the special day.
+And offer discount coupons for the next visit if people attend on a special day.
 This encourages them to return to the zoo in the near future.

 Who doesn’t love a discount?
 Advertise special days where visitors can get a percentage off of their admittance fees.
 Pick one day a month, or special anniversaries, or slow days where you have trouble getting people through the gates.
-If you have discount days on a regular basis you could gain return guests who might not otherwise be able to come to the zoo more than once or twice a year.
+If you have discount days on a regular basis, you could gain return guests who might not otherwise be able to come to the zoo more than once or twice a year.

 TV Show Tie-in Campaigns

 Cable networks are full of zoo-based television shows right now.
 Capitalize on that trend by creating campaigns around them to tie your digital marketing to a TV show.
 Hold online trivia contests based on certain shows and offer discounts or free admission to winners.
-You can also offer discounted admission or special rates on food and drinks sold in the park on days new episodes of shows air, or when show seasons premiere or end.
+You can also offer discounted admission or special rates on food and drinks sold in the park on days new episodes of shows air or when show seasons premiere or end.

 Zoo shows introduce different animals and conservation efforts to the public.
 Follow their example and create daily events based on similar animals and zoo-based programs.
-Try a morning meet and greet with popular animals, and afternoon introductions to your zookeepers and staff.
-The more people know about you and your zoo, the more they’ll want to support you, because they’ll feel like a member of the zoo family.
+Try a morning meet and greet with popular animals and afternoon introductions to your zookeepers and staff.
+The more people know about you and your zoo, the more they’ll want to support you because they’ll feel like a member of the zoo family.

 Targeted Facebook and Instagram Ads

 Targeted social media ads are a great way to reach specific audiences.
-You can aim ads at certain age groups, geographic locations, and interests.
+You can aim for ads at certain age groups, geographic locations, and interests.
 You can run ads for a short period of time or over long time periods.
 And you can use them to promote your website, your social media pages, events happening in the park, and discounted admission rates/days.